jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-27-failure-of-engineering-materials-high-rate-phenomena.md

     2.  *Think back to a particle in an ocean wave.*
 14. ![](../../../attachments/engr-743-001-damage-and-fracture/waves_reflected_210416_134546_EST.png)
 15. Can get a #stress-strain-curve from these waves.
-    1. Vehicles used quasi-static data for design, which is not conservative, because it over-estimates yielding.
+    1. Vehicles used quasi-static data for design, which is not #conservative, because it over-estimates yielding.
-    2. This was solved by factors of safety; however, this makes vehicle heavy, slow, and expensive.
+    2. This was solved by #factor-of-safety; however, this makes vehicle heavy, slow, and expensive.
 16. Does temperature or #strain-rate drive material response?
 It depends for each material.
     1.  ![](../../../attachments/engr-743-001-damage-and-fracture/temperature_strain_aluminum_210416_135209_EST.png)
 17. #fracture-toughness: material property
     1. Does not change, but is dependent on thickness of specimen.
-    2. Decreases at some threshold of strain-rate.
+    2. Decreases at some threshold of #strain-rate.
     3.  **Higher #strain-rate, #nucleation-rate of #damage goes up, #failure at elongation happens sooner, and then #fracture-toughness goes down.**
     4.  $K_{IC} = \sigma\sqrt{\pi a}$:
         1.  $\pi$ does not change.